gordon-matt/peachpie-responsive-file-manager/README.md

 2. Browse to http://localhost:5004/filemanager/dialog.php

-**NOTE**: At thsi time, this project is not working properly.
+**NOTE**: At this time, this project is not working properly.
 The reason has yet to be determined, but it could be due to some parts of Peachpie not being implemented yet.